ruler501/utm/README.md

 		...
 	}
 Means while i does not overflow subtract one then do the block.
 Same for increment.
 Both flip the bits when done(incr end with all 0's decr all 1's).
 For pop it is when it runs out of digits to remove, and for first it is when the number is all one's.
-Can be nested arbitrarily deep
+Can be nested arbitrarily deep.
+Must end with a function call, cannot end with an assignment.

 ###Increment:
 	incr(i)